meelock/BetterThanShulkers/README.md

 #PlastiTech
-PlastiTech is a reimagining of the old discontinued mod plasticraft... but has totaly defererant textures and totaly different mechanics. (dont sue me please. ;~;)
+PlastiTech is a retro-futuristic mod inspired by the discontinued mod plasticraft, using the api tesla for its power network.